cefaloide/Arduino-Makey-Touch-Key-USB-SHIELD/README.md

 # Arduino Makey Touch Key USB SHIELD
-Library and examples about Arduino Makey Touch Key USB SHIELD
+Library and examples about Arduino Makey Touch Key USB SHIELD, a shield that reminds the Makey Makey product.

+## TIP! **If you have a compile error of library examples, try with an older Arduino IDE version like 1.05**

 Example Shields: